 Here’s a look at the sheet:

 What’s great is this activity could also be used at the beginning of the year when you teach the scientific method and process skills.
 I wrote a post on fun activities for teaching those.
 You can read that here.
-The kids always enjoy this activity and it’s a great way to introduce how scientists use dichotomous keys to classify animals into specific groups.
+The kids always enjoy this activity and it’s a great way to introduce how scientists use dichotomous keys for the classification of animals into specific groups.

 You can download this free sheet from Science Spot by clicking here.